Understanding Logic and Reason

 Terms, Logic, Reason, and Skepticism

-- There are terms or concepts; like Socrates, men, or mortality.
+- There are terms or concepts we conceptualize by rationalizing or observing (by comparing attributes); like Socrates, men, or mortality.

-- There are logical judgements; like Socrates is a man, and all men are mortal.
+- There are logical judgements (propositions) we get by comparing terms; like Socrates is a man, and all men are mortal. <— Logic

-- Then there is reasoned inferences; like since Socrates is a man and since all men are mortal, therefore Socrates is mortal.
+- Then there are reasoned inferences we get by comparing judgements and propositions; like since Socrates is a man and since all men are mortal, therefore Socrates is mortal. <—Reason

-Then one could reason further, applying skepticism by asking, “how do we know all men are mortal?”
+Then one could reason further, and apply skepticism by asking, “how do we know all men are mortal?”

-Meanwhile, one can apply logical rule-sets to their skepticism, like the scientific method does.
+Meanwhile, one can apply logical rule-sets to that skepticism and hypothesis, just like the scientific method does.

-Together with conceptualizing, these are three increasingly more complex and probabilistic modes of thought (modes of conceptualizing and comparing terms, judgements, and inferences).
+Together, these parts of logic and reason we can denote as term, proposition, and inference are three increasingly more complex and often probabilistic modes of thought (modes of conceptualizing and comparing terms, judgements, and inferences).

 Are logic and reason arts or sciences?
 The answer is they are both.
 There is both an art (an action refined by practice) and a science (a type of knowledge refined by study) to reason and logic.
 Or, there is a certain art to reasoning with the science of logic.
 Or is there?!